uthappa123/shared-image-gallery-scripts/README.md

 This is the collection of terraform and packer scripts for Azure.

+Packer:
-1. Packer: To push the image to Shared Image Gallery, see PackerLinux-Generalized-1.json
+1. To push the image to Shared Image Gallery, see PackerLinux-Generalized-1.json

-2. Terraform:
+Terraform:

-  a.
-To use “generalized” image from a shared image gallery in a different subscription, see vm-main-generalized-image-windows.tf or vm-       main-generalized-image-linux.tf
+2. To use “generalized” image from a shared image gallery in a different subscription, see vm-main-generalized-image-windows.tf or vm-main-generalized-image-linux.tf
-  b.
-To use “specialized” image from a shared image gallery in a different subscription, see vm-main-specialized-image.tf
+3. To use “specialized” image from a shared image gallery in a different subscription, see vm-main-specialized-image.tf